google/WebFundamentals/src/content/en/updates/2019/08/get-started-with-gpu-compute-on-the-web.md

 ```

 To end the compute pass encoder, call `passEncoder.endPass()`.
 Then, create a
-GPU buffer we’ll use as a destination to copy the result matrix buffer with
+GPU buffer to use as a destination to copy the result matrix buffer with
 `copyBufferToBuffer`.
 Finally, finish encoding commands with
 `copyEncoder.finish()` and submit those to the GPU device queue by calling
 `device.getQueue().submit()` with the GPU commands.